How to Optimize Your eCommerce Product Pages to Drive Sales

 - Mobile responsive design

-- Clear images and a product video
+- Clear images & a product demo video

 - Informative description